sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ERP_images.md

 To see the phase sorting more clearly, keep the same settings, but this time enter *50* under *percent low-amp. trials to ignore*.
-Here, the 50% of trials with lowest 10-Hz (alpha) power in the selected time window will be rejected; only the other 40 trials (larger-alpha 50%) will be imaged.
+Here, the 50% of trials with the lowest 10-Hz (alpha) power in the selected time window will be rejected; only the other 40 trials (larger-alpha 50%) will be imaged.
 Here (below), we can better see how the alpha wave seems to resynchronize following the stimulus.
-Before time 0, alpha phase is more or less random (uniformly distributed) and there is little activity in the average ERP.
-At about 200 ms, alpha activity seems to (partially) synchronize with the stimulus and an N300 and P400 ERP appears.
+Before time 0, the alpha phase is more or less random (uniformly distributed), and there is little activity in the average ERP.
+At about 200 ms, alpha activity seems to (partially) synchronize with the stimulus, and an N300 and P400 ERP appears.